 Figure 7: First-order and total Sobol indices with confidence bounds, for the average number of sheep agents

 The sheep-gain-from-food parameter has the highest ST index, indicating that it contributes over 50% of output variance when accounting for interactions with other parameters.
-However, the confidence bounds are overly broad due to the small n value used for sampling, so that a larger sample would be required for reliable results.
+However, the confidence bounds are overly broad due to the small n value used for sampling, indicating that a larger sample would be required for reliable results.
 For instance, the S1 index is estimated to be larger than ST for the random-seed parameter, which is an artifact of the small sample size.

 We can use a more sophisticated visualization to include the second-order interactions between inputs: